Best Well Water Test Kits (2026): At-Home & Lab Testing

 Safe Home uses an EPA-certified lab and delivers results in a clear report format that identifies any exceedances of EPA standards.
 The test panel covers the contaminants most commonly found in problematic wells: bacteria, nitrates (from agricultural runoff), heavy metals (lead, arsenic, copper), and aesthetic parameters (iron, manganese, hardness) that affect taste and staining.

-The coverage gap compared to Tap Score is primarily in emerging contaminants.
-The Safe Home Premium doesn’t test for PFAS, most VOCs, or radioactive elements.
+The coverage gap compared to Tap Score Advanced is primarily in emerging contaminants.
+Safe Home Premium doesn’t test for PFAS, most VOCs, or radioactive elements.
 For wells in typical residential settings away from industrial areas, this coverage is usually sufficient.
-For wells near potential contamination sources, the more comprehensive Tap Score test is worth the premium.

 Best for: Annual testing for established wells, homeowners on a moderate budget, and areas without known industrial or agricultural contamination concerns.

-Watersafe Well Water Test Kit — Best Quick Screening
+Watersafe Drinking Water Test Kit — Best Quick Screening

 Key specs: